Skip to Content

 Sharing is caring!

 Do you like a bit of spice?
 Here’s a nice curry paste for you that keeps for months in the fridge.
-Lots of curry recipes call for a Kashmiri curry paste and this is my quite authentic version.
+You might not see Kashmiri masala spice paste called for in many recipes but I think that when you try it, you find some good uses for it.

-I’ve tasted quite a few commercial brands of Kashmiri chilli paste and come up with this.
-It will knock your socks off!
+I’ve tasted quite a few commercial brands of Kashmiri masala spice paste and came up with this.
+It’s a real flavour booster!

 It is worth noting that many restaurant curry chefs top up their normal recipes by stirring a spoonful of this in at the end of cooking.
 As the spices have all been roasted, ground and then fried in oil, the Kashmiri paste is ready to simply be stirred in to taste.